 logotype

-An ace administrator, thought provoking author and a distinguished public speaker, Mr. Alok Ranjan has retired as the Chief Secretary of Uttar Pradesh (Executive head of the state).
+An ace administrator, thought provoking author and a distinguished public speaker.

 Contacts